 Resolving IRS collections disputes is pretty straightforward because the IRS has a formula for resolving collections matters in terms of what they will accept and will not accept.
 If you understand that formula you can understand where the cracks are and we can navigate around them to the benefit of the client.

 I usually ask my clients, how much do they want to pay the IRS, and how much could they pay them if they absolutely had to.
 Between those two numbers, we usually get a range.
-The more reasonable the client is willing to be with the IRS, the closer and more lower-cost it will be to deal with the issue.
+The more the client is being reasonable and willing to be with the IRS, the less it will cost to deal with the issue.